TomOrth/KTDA/README.md

 # KTDA
-Kotlin extensions and utilities for JDA (Java Discord API)
+Kotlin extensions and utilities for JDA (Java Discord API).
+Deprecated as I no longer work on discord bots.